-Center for a charity show to raise
+Center for a charity show to raise for the Shelby

-paid spokesperson for more than two years.
+for more than two years.
 Interestingly enough, the

-state of Minnesota for which Ventura
+state of Minnesota for which Ventura served as Governor,

 there is California Governor, Arnold Schwarzenegger,

-support an initiative in his state to legalize
+support an initiative in his state to legalize online

-have not spoken in years, according to reports.
+and Ventura have not spoken in years, according to

-Malloy Show that he was leaving the U.S. and planned
+Show that he was leaving the U.S. and planned to "have

-2005, he went on the The Big Idea with Donny Deutsch
+on the The Big Idea with Donny Deutsch and reiterated